 - ¼ cup sliced spring onions, (green only)

 - Place tomato wedges in a shallow bowl.
 Sprinkle with sea salt flakes and black pepper.
 Set aside.

 - Heat oil in a 2-litre heavy-bottomed saucepan on medium-high heat.
 Add garlic, ginger and tomatoes.
 Sauté for 3-4 minutes until tomatoes are starting to soften.

-- Add the stock.
+- Add stock, tamari, vinegar and white pepper.
+Adjust seasoning if needed.
 Bring to a rapid boil.

-- Reduce heat to medium.
-Using a wooden spoon stir the middle to create a vortex.
+- Using a wooden spoon stir the middle to create a vortex.
 Pour the egg in a thin stream down the center of this vortex, moving outward in a circular fashion.
 After you finish pouring, wait a few seconds for the egg to set and gently stir and mix thoroughly.

-- Add the cornflour, tamari, vinegar and white pepper.
-Adjust seasoning if needed.
-Simmer for another minute or two until the soup thickens.
+- Simmer for another minute or two on medium-low heat until the soup is piping hot.
 Add spring onion and serve hot.

 I have wanted to make this soup for so long and tonight I did.
 Believe me when I say it did not disappoint.
 Velvety, simple, umami and rich.
 A perfect light dinner when you want something easy, warming and meat free.
 Thank you

 really good to know about salting the tomatoes, had no idea!
 And love all of the flavors in this soup, a favorite, thank you!

 My vegetable stock is already simmering in the kitchen as I keyboard this . . . cannot wait to copy the soup so full of all the flavours I love !
 Tomatoes may not be at their best at the moment but shall hunt for the best ones available !